ocpdude/postal-mailserver/README.md

     shaker@local: postal-mailserver\>  oc exec -it web-596599887d-2p624 -- bash
     1000750000@web-596599887d-2p624:/opt/postal/app$ postal make-user
     ```
-Now you should be able to access and log into the web portal... for the rest of the setup, please the official docs.
+Now you should be able to access and log into the web portal.
+For the rest of the setup, please use the official docs (link below).
 Again, I'd like to point out that the DNS tests did not work, but I could verify the records were accurate using 'dig mx redcloud.land'.
+When sending test messages, they were successful.
+Once Postal was up and running, I ended up not liking it much and may switch to a simple postfix relay to my gmail.com account later on.
+Stay tuned if you're interested in that.

 >>> Docs: https://docs.postalserver.io/